Dbquity/DbquityExamples/WebWordle/README.md

 ### Challenge: localize the keyboard and support more languages

-As you may notice, two dictionaries - a US English and a Danish - are supported, but the keyboard is missing the Danish letters Æ, Ø, and Å.
+As you may notice, two dictionaries - an English and a Danish - are supported, but the keyboard is missing the Danish letters Æ, Ø, and Å.

 - Can you expand the model such that it supports entry of Æ, Ø, and Å when the Danish dictionary is selected?
 - Can you add dictionaries for more languages?